umutboz/MVVM-IOS/README.md

  * Model: It is simillar to model layer in MVC (contains data business logic)
  * View: UIViews + UIViewControllers (We treat both layout view and controllers as View)
- * iewModel: A mediator to glue two above layer together.
+ * Model: A mediator to glue two above layer together.

 An important point in MVVM is that it uses a binder as communication tool between View and ViewModel layers.
 A technique named Data Binding is used.